terraform-google-modules/terraform-example-foundation/1-org/README.md

    git add .
    git commit -m 'Your message'
    ```
-1. Push your plan branch to trigger a plan.
-For this command, the branch `plan` is not a special one.
-Any branch which name is different from `development`, `non-production` or `production` will trigger a Terraform plan.
+1. Push your plan branch to trigger a plan for all environments.
+Because the
+   _plan_ branch is not a [named environment branch](./docs/FAQ.md), pushing your _plan_
+   branch triggers _terraform plan_ but not _terraform apply_.
    ```
    git push --set-upstream origin plan
    ```
 1. Review the plan output in your Cloud Build project. https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
 1. Merge changes to production branch.
+Because the _production_ branch is a [named environment branch](./docs/FAQ.md#what-is-a-named-branch),
+   pushing to this branch triggers both _terraform plan_ and _terraform apply_.
    ```
    git checkout -b production
    git push origin production